Pallavi-S-02/Playing-with-ML-algorithms/README.md

 # Playing-with-ML-algorithms

-In this Repository, practical on evey single machine learning algorithm is done and maths behind algorithms is understood. :)
+In this Repository, practical on every single machine learning algorithm is done and maths behind it is understood. :)